EndPointCorp/end-point-blog/2013/04/24/socat-and-netcat-proxycommand-ssh.html.md

 ```

 So now when we run the command **ssh acme**, ssh actually first logs into proxy.example.com
- as the user "greg", runs the nc (netcat) command (after plugging in the host and port parameters for us),
+ as the user “greg”, runs the nc (netcat) command (after plugging in the host and port parameters for us),
 and then logs in to gmullane@pgdev.acme.com from proxy.example.com.
-We don't see any of this
+We don’t see any of this
-happening: one simply types "ssh acme" and gets a prompt on the pgdev.acme.com server.
+happening: one simply types “ssh acme” and gets a prompt on the pgdev.acme.com server.

-Often times more than one "jump" is needed, but it is easy to chain servers together,
+Often times more than one “jump” is needed, but it is easy to chain servers together,
 such that you can log into a third server by running two ProxyCommands.
 Recently,
 this situation arose but with a further wrinkle.
-There was a server, we'll call
+There was a server, we’ll call
 it **calamity.acme.com**, which was not directly reachable via SSH from the outside world, as
 it was a tightly locked down production box.
 However, it was reachable by other boxes
-within the company's intranet, including pgdev.acme.com.
+within the company’s intranet, including pgdev.acme.com.
 Thus to login as gmullane
 on the calamity server, the .ssh/config file would normally look like this:

 ```